A Statistical Recurrent Stochastic Volatility Model for Stock Markets: Introduction

+In the SV literature, there is still lack of research using RNN structures to model the stochastic volatility dynamics of financial time series, perhaps because of two reasons.
+First, it is non-trivial to sensibly incorporate RNN into the statistical volatility models.
+Simple adaptations of RNN to volatility models easily overlook the important stylized facts exhibited in financial volatility, which are well captured by the AR(1) process in the SV model.
+It is important to select appropriate RNN structures that are not only able to produce accurate out-of-sample volatility forecast, but also explain well the volatility dynamics.
+Second, a stochastic volatility model that incorporates a RNN structure into its latent stochastic process is highly sophisticated and thus challenging to estimate.

-This paper combines the SV and LSTM models in a non-trivial way, and proposes a new model, called the LSTM-SV model.
-The LSTM-SV model retains the essential components of the SV model and improves it by using the LSTM model to capture the potential long-memory and non-linear dependence in the volatility dynamics that cannot be picked up by an AR(1) process.
-The LSTM-SV model belongs to the class of state space models whose Bayesian inference can be performed using recent advances in the particle MCMC literature \citep{Andrieu:2009,Andrieu:2010}.
-The simulation studies and empirical results on stock returns and currency exchange rates suggest that the LSTM-SV model can efficiently capture the potential non-linear and long-memory effects in the underlying volatility dynamics, and provide better out-of-sample forecasts than the standard SV and N-SV models.
-A Matlab software package implementing Bayesian estimation and inference for LSTM-SV together with the examples reported in this paper are available at \url{https://github.com/vbayeslab}.
+This paper combines the SV and RNN models in a non-trivial way, and proposes a new model, called the Statistical Recurrent Stochastic Volatility (SR-SV) model.
+In particular, we use the Statistical Recurrent Unit (SRU) structure of \cite{Oliva:2017}, which is a special type of RNN models, to capture complex volatility effects overlooked by an AR(1) process in the standard SV model but still retain the essential components of the SV model.
+This combination allows the SR-SV model to enjoy much of advances from both worlds of deep learning (e.g., flexibility and excellent predictive performance) and econometric volatility modelling (e.g., excellent interpretability of volatility effects).
+The SR-SV model belongs to the class of parametric state space models whose Bayesian inference can be performed using recent advances in the Sequential Monte Carlo (SMC) and particle MCMC literature \citep{Andrieu:2009,Andrieu:2010,Duan:2015,Deligiannidis:2018}.
+The simulation studies and empirical results on the five stock index datasets demonstrate that the SR-SV model can efficiently capture the potential non-linear and long-memory effects in the underlying volatility dynamics, and provide better out-of-sample forecasts than the standard SV, N-SV and LMSV models.
+We note that we have tested SR-SV on a wider range of stock returns but only report in the paper the results for five of them, as we constantly observed a similar improvement of the model compared to the other three counterpart.
+A Matlab software package implementing Bayesian estimation and inference for SR-SV together with the examples reported in this paper are available on github\footnote{The link is provided in the unblinded version.}.

 The article is organized as follows.
-Section \ref{sec:lstm_sv} briefly reviews the SV and LSTM models, and presents the LSTM-SV model.
-Section \ref{Sec:Bayes} discusses in detail Bayesian estimation and inference for the LSTM-SV model.
-Section \ref{sec:simulation and applications} presents the simulation study and applies the LSTM-SV model to analyze three benchmark financial datasets.
+Section \ref{sec:lstm_sv} briefly reviews the SV and SRU models, and presents the SR-SV model.
+Section \ref{Sec:Bayes} discusses in detail Bayesian estimation and inference for the SR-SV model.
+Section \ref{sec:simulation and applications} presents the simulation study and applies the SR-SV model to analyze the five stock index datasets.
 Section \ref{Sec:conclusion} concludes.
 The Appendix gives details of the implementation and further empirical results.